sigstore/docs/content/en/contributing.md

 ### Overview

 As website content grows, matures and adapts, it can be tricky to keep the content’s style and tone of voice consistent.
-This is crucial in making things feel they’ve been written from one single author, which helps create trust and authority, and keeps the user experience streamlined.
+This is crucial in making things feel they’ve been written by one single author, which helps create trust and authority, and keeps the user experience streamlined.
 Here’s a few pointers to help guide your changes:

 - Write like you’re onboarding a new colleague.
 You want to help them get up to speed.
 Prioritise your points and be action-focused, cut anything that’s not really necessary.
 Be friendly but direct, and focus on the end goal together.